 How to secure QR codes?

-You might think that if you’re not using QR codes for authentication, you don’t need to worry about whether they are secure or not.
+You might think that if you’re not using QR codes for authentication, you don’t need to worry about whether they are protected or not.
 However, because they are so much more popular today, and because they are used to direct customers to information, they can be misused under nearly any circumstance.

 The rise in cyber crime, phishing and hacking has permeated every area of technology, and QR codes are not immune.
 So, if you’re going to use QR codes for anything from sharing information, to track and trace applications or anti-counterfeiting, you should be using a secure option.